eaudeweb/mac-logging/README.md

         cd mac-logging
         git pull origin master

-1. Update the application stack, all services should be "Up" :
+1. Update the application stack (all services should be "Up") and run migrations:

         docker-compose up -d
         docker-compose ps
+        docker exec pontaj.app python manage.py db alembic upgrade head

 1. See it in action: <http://localhost:5000>